michielmulders/metadata-validation-BE/README.md

   "success": "true/false -> validation successful?",
   "msg": "Extra information for the frontend",
   "data": {
-    "errors": "Contains all metadata errors",
+    "errors": "Array of all metadata errors",
     "metadata": "Returned user-submitted metadata for reference" }
 }